priyanshurav/get-text-indices/README.md

 yarn add get-text-indices
 ```

-# Documentation
+## Documentation

 There is only a single function exported from this module which is `getTextIndices()`.
-The first argument of that function is the string to search in, the second argument is the string to search in the first argument, the third argument is the multiple, by default it is set to false, when set to true it will return an array of multiple matches, if set to false, it will return an array with a single object containing the first search result, and the fourth argument, which is optional is the options object, in the option you can specify if you want a case-sensitive search or not, by default case-sensitivity is on.
+The first argument of that function is the string to search in, the second argument is the string to search in the first argument, and the fourth argument, which is optional is the options object, in the option you can specify if you want a case-sensitive search or not, by using the `caseSensitive` option, by default case-sensitivity is on and you can also specify whether you want to have multiple matches returned or not using the `multiple` option.

-## Usage in JavaScript
+### Usage in JavaScript

 ```javascript
 const { getTextIndices } = require('get-text-indices');